 Working with Yandex MPP Analytics for PostgreSQL databases

-This section provides the basic information about working with Yandex MPP Analytics for PostgreSQL.
+This section covers the basics of working with Yandex MPP Analytics for PostgreSQL.

-To work with a Yandex MPP Analytics for PostgreSQL database, follow these steps:
+To start working with a Yandex MPP Analytics for PostgreSQL database, follow these steps:

 SELECT * FROM greenplum_mdb_connection.my_table